 There’s a story I once heard from Kurosawa’s script supervisor, Nogami Teruyo.
 There was a discussion between Kurosawa and Kinoshita in the Kinema Junpo magazine.
 Kinoshita said, “Everyone on my team always calls me “sensei” when we’re on set.
 But as soon as we’re done filming and we go to the bar, it’s all, “that big idiot Kinoshita!”
 Everyone starts trash-talking me.”
 Kurosawa was surprised.
 “Really?
 That’s how it is in your team?
 That’s not the case with my team!
 Right, Nogami?”
 Nogami could hardly say anything… She couldn’t even laugh.
 That’s just how much Kurosawa trusted people.
 But Kinoshita, he would always be silently observing everyone.
 That discussion really highlights the differences in personality between those two.

 In Immortal Love, I play the role of a landowner’s son who goes out to war and comes back with a leg injury.
-There is a scene where I hit Takamine in the face.
+There is a scene in the film where I hit Takamine in the face.

 “Nakadai-chan” — that’s how Kinoshita called me.
 “Come here for a second.”
 He went, “This actress — she’s revolting, isn’t she?”
 Now, just so you know, she was actually Kinoshita’s favorite actress!
 And yet, he was telling me to hit her with all my strength.
 “Hit her with everything you’ve got.
 I mean, she’s just revolting!”
 I asked him to make sure.
 “You seriously want me to hit her?
 As hard as I can?”

 I’ve done a lot of that sort of thing.
 Similarly in Black River, I punched Arima Ineko.
 Her face got so swollen after I’d hit her, and although she herself never said anything to me about it, the next day Shochiku’s then-president Kido Shiro got very angry with me.
 “What have you done to our star actress?!
 Who the hell do you think you are?!”
 Still, I didn’t even try giving him the excuse that it had actually been director Kobayashi Masaki who’d made me do it.